corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 @Wrathmaniac or @ThatJonesyGuy

 TODO
++ = Important, more pluses means more important
+- = Not Important

+EASY:
+-Add a setting to change the search box threshold -Search boxes in Mod trees do not give the edit object context menu command.
+-Add a new menu item to the top tree context menu to include or exclude comments.
+-On saving in direct edit view, validate xml and warn user if the xml is invalid.
++Make it so when adding a mod search view it updates the wrapper.
+That way any changes to the file will update the search tree.
+BAsically the add mod search tree button updates wrappers before adding the tree.
++Make sure all generated attribute values are trimmed.
++Add children to the on hover in the search tree.
++On search trees, make clicking on an object copy the first attribute.
+++Fix bug, buttons in new object window are using quick keys.
+++When renaming a mod the auto move folder will be missing other files.
+Need to copy full directory into Game_XMLS files.
++++Combo boxes from set attribute trees, in the New Object view do not zoom in and out correctly.
++++Add the horizontal scroll bar to the New Object View.
++++Add a collapse parent option to the new object view.
++++Add game button text is centered, should be left.
++++Add mod name to direct edit window title.
++++Add mod search tree crashes program when clicked without a file within.
++++Crashed when running edit object on forearms expanded mod recipe.
+	ERROR TRACE:    at SevenDaysToDieModCreator.Controllers.ObjectViewController.SetNextNewObjectFormChildren(XmlObjectsListWrapper xmlObjectListWrapper, String wrapperKey, TreeViewItem topTreeView, XmlNode currentNode, Dictionary`2 allChildrenDictionary, String nodeName)

+MEDIUM:
+-Add a button to open xml files in an external program.
-Add a setting to change the search box threshold Change the way settings are displayed potentially so adding settings becomes easier.
+-Change the way settings are displayed potentially so adding settings becomes easier.
-Finish load Mods Directory Menu Item for loading all mods in the game directory.
+-Finish load Mods Directory Menu Item for loading all mods in the game directory.
+-Add a popup on edit, to remove the object from the xml or not.
+-Add a hide unused attributes in the new object view.
++Insert Before insert after and append not orking properly on attributes.
++Add the ability to set the wrapper for a New Object view to allow for eaiser additions when creating mods from mods.
+Basically this means to put mod used attributes in the New Ibject Combo box to make adding new objects using mods eaiser.
++Add logic to auto remove config tags from the files.
+++Add a view to add the mod info.xml file.
+++Add side by side search trees for easier comparison.
-Change property tags to use common attributes for the name and not the tag name.
++++Change property tags to use common attributes for the name and not the tag name.
-Add a view to add the mod info.xml file.
+++++Make it so on save, append tags are not generated per object.
+Or add the ability to combine tags in a file.

+HARD:
-Finish the duplicate an object in the left new object panel feature.
+-Finish the duplicate an object in the left new object panel feature.
 	For this, write out to a tmp file.
 Read the xml, create a temp xmlWrapper, and create a view using the correct object.
-Make it so on save, append tags are not generated per object.
-Make it so the combo boxes in the new object view allow searching.
-Add logic to auto remove config tags from the files.
-Add children to the on hover in the search tree.
-Add a collapse parent option to the new object view.
-Combo boxes from set attribute trees, in the New Object view do not zoom in and out correctly.
-Search boxes in Mod trees do not give the edit object context menu command.
-Add a popup on edit, to remove the object from the xml or not.

-Add the horizontal scroll bar to the New Object View.
-On search trees, make clicking on an object copy the first attribute.
-Add a hide unused attributes in the new object view.
-On saving in direct edit view, validate xml and warn user if the xml is invalid.
-Fix bug, buttons in new object window are using quick keys.
+-Add the ability to validate Recipes against the items xml to help with in game issues.
+-In mod trees, on right click, have option to search a file for dependencies.

+UNKNOWN:
 Add a copy all children for a mod search tree, to the new object view.
-Add the ability to set the wrapper for a New Object view to allow for eaiser additions when creating mods from mods.
-Make sure all generated attribute values are trimmed.
-When renaming a mod the auto move folder will be missing other files.
-Need to copy full directory into Game_XMLS files.
-Add a button to open xml files in an external program.
-Make it so when adding a mod search view it updates the wrapper.
-That way any changes to the file will update the search tree.
-Add the ability to validate Recipes against the items xml to help with in game issues.
-Add the ability to combine tags in a file.
-Add side by side search trees for easier comparison.
-Add game button text is centered, should be left.
-In mod trees, on right click, have option to search a file for dependencies.
-Add mod name to dorect edit window title.
-Add mod search tree crashes program when clicked without a file within.
-Crashed when running edit object on forearms expanded mod recipe.
-	ERROR TRACE:    at SevenDaysToDieModCreator.Controllers.ObjectViewController.SetNextNewObjectFormChildren(XmlObjectsListWrapper xmlObjectListWrapper, String wrapperKey, TreeViewItem topTreeView, XmlNode currentNode, Dictionary`2 allChildrenDictionary, String nodeName)

 Version History